 The RoFSW is however a national broad scale dataset therefore more detailed surface water / drainage modelling may be required at the community or development level.
-In order to narrow down and focus on urban areas at particularly significant surface water flood risk, Critical Drainage Areas (CDAs) were mapped by the GM authorities as part of previous SFRAs (see SFRA report).
+To narrow down and focus on urban areas at particularly significant surface water flood risk, Critical Drainage Areas (CDAs) were mapped by the GM authorities as part of previous SFRAs (see SFRA report).
 CDAs can be designated by LPAs or LLFAs for their own purposes.

-A high level review of the CDAs has been carried out as part of the SFRA, however, given data restrictions, the decision has been taken by GMCA that the existing CDAs should remain alongside new 'Opportunity Areas for Further Critical Drainage Management' (OAFCDM), drafted based on historic surface water flood incidents, surface water Hotspots generated from the 2013 GM SWMP and United Utilities Drainage Areas Zones (DAZ) boundary data.
-The CDA policy stated in Table 4-3 of the SFRA should still apply to proposed developments within a CDA, though the OAFCDMs should also be considered alongside the CDAs, by the applicable LLFA and LPA, for further critical drainage management.
+A high level review of the CDAs has been carried out as part of the SFRA.
+However, given data restrictions, the decision has been taken by GMCA that the existing CDAs should remain alongside new 'Opportunity Areas for Further Critical Drainage Management' (OAFCDM).
+These were drafted based on historic surface water flood incidents, surface water Hotspots generated from the 2013 GM SWMP and United Utilities Drainage Areas Zones (DAZ) boundary data.

+The CDA policy stated in Table 4-3 of the SFRA should still apply to proposed developments within a CDA.
+The OAFCDMs should also be considered alongside the CDAs, by the applicable LLFA and LPA, for further critical drainage management.
 The CDAs are presented on the SFRA Maps in Appendix A of the SFRA.

 The Environment Agency has not designated any Areas with Critical Drainage Problems (ACDPs) across Greater Manchester.
-Any proposed developments within these areas that are in Flood Zone 1 must conduct a Flood Risk Assessment (FRA) and therefore it is important these are designated, where appropriate, to help manage potential surface water flooding.
+Any proposed developments within these areas that are in Flood Zone 1 must conduct a Flood Risk Assessment (FRA).
+It is therefore important these are designated, where appropriate, to help manage potential surface water flooding.

 Figure 3-3 shows a GM scale map of the OAFCDMs.
-It can be seen that large areas of Manchester, Stockport, Tameside and the town centres of Bolton, Rochdale, Bury and Wigan are within the OAFCDMs.
+Large areas of Manchester, Stockport, Tameside and the town centres of Bolton, Rochdale, Bury and Wigan are within the OAFCDMs.